Chattajack Race Prep: Rookie Mistakes

-So, we are a little less than two months away from Chattajack time – Delta variant notwithstanding (fingers crossed!)
+So, we are a little more than a week away from Chattajack time.
 And first-timers might be starting to get a little antsy right about now.
 I know I was leading up to my first CJ!

 1. Not being honest about your training

 If you’ve put in the work, you have nothing to worry about.
 Trust the process and remember the Paddle Monster motto: Training Works.
 It really does.
 Do not be tempted to do extra workouts or extra long workouts.
 Follow your plan, you will be fine.

 Conversely, if you haven’t been following your plan, or training as much as you know you should, acknowledge that and accept the consequences.
 It’s okay- no judgment here- life happens.
 There’s still time, but it is running out.
 If you are on the Paddle Monster plan, shoot your coach a note and explain how it’s been going, and see what advice the coach can give you.
 Be okay, ultimately, with whatever happens.
 And don’t be that person who brags about not training.
 No one wants to hear that, especially at the start line.

 2. Taking too much stuff on your board